carpentries-incubator/data-science-ai-senior-researchers/_episodes/06-Practical-considerations:Data-.md

 ##### Data quality can be poor

-Biomedical data is almost never collected for AI purposes, and most of the time not even for research.
-Most primary and secondary care is collected at point of care and certain clinical codes (prescriptions) have monetary incentives for collection, but other (symptom tracking) do not.
+Biomedical data is almost never collected for AI/ML algorithms, and most of the time not even for research.
+Most primary and secondary care is collected at point of care, and certain clinical codes (prescriptions) have monetary incentives for collection, but other (symptom tracking) do not.
 Lab tests are only reported to provide care to patients.
 Even if downstream research is kept in mind during data collection, are data standards in place such as data dictionaries that multiple sites can follow?

 The variable nature of data quality mainly falls into two categories: *systematic* and *random* error.

-Systematic error are weakness of oversight in methodological design or execution.
-Examples might include
+Systematic errors are the weakness of oversight in methodological design or execution.
+Examples might include:

 - Research units submitting genetic data to a consortium might be using different sequencers or reference genomes.
-How we we harmonize the inherent differences in output data that will arise?
+How do we harmonize the inherent differences in output data that will arise?

 - There are a disproportionate amount of a certain group of people in a cohort study.
 If we are predicting risk of an event in the population, how might this skew our results and how do we correct for this?